Multi-Stage Generalized Deferred Acceptance Mechanism: Strategyproof Mechanism for Handling General Hereditary Constraints: New Mechanism: Multi-Stage Generalized Deferred Acceptance (MS-GDA)

 To run MS-GDA in Example~\ref{ex:common-example}, we need to define contract weights.
 Let us assume the weights are defined as: $w((s_6, *)) > w((s_5, *)) > ... > w((s_1, *))$ holds, i.e., all contracts related to $s_6$ has a larger weight than any contracts related to $s_5$, and so on.
 In the first stage of MS-GDA, we can set $d=4$, since the inequality (iii) holds whenever $|\nu|\leq 4$.
 By assigning the first 4 students based on GDA, the obtained matching is: $\{(s_1, c_4), (s_2, c_1), (s_3, c_1), (s_4, c_1)\}$.
 Then, (iii) holds only when no more student is assigned to non-rural colleges, i.e., $f_2(\nu)=0$ only when $v_1=v_2=v_4 = v_5=0$ holds, which means that (iii) no longer violates \Mnatural-convexity.
 Thus, in the second stage, we can set $d=2$.
 Then, $s_5$ and $s_6$ are assigned to $c_6$.
 The final matching is: $\{(s_1, c_4), (s_2, c_1), (s_3, c_1), (s_4, c_1), (s_5, c_6), (s_6, c_6)\}$.
 Here, $s_5$ and $s_6$ have justified envy.

 MS-GDA satisfies several required/desirable properties, i.e., feasibility, strategyproofness, weak nonwastefulness, ML-fairness, and on the Pareto frontier.

 \begin{my-theorem} MS-GDA obtains a feasible matching. \end{my-theorem} \begin{proof} Let $Y$ denote the matching obtained by MS-GDA.
-For each iteration of GDA, the choice function of each student chooses at most one contract, which is acceptable for the student.
+For each iteration of GDA, the choice function of each student chooses at most one acceptable contract.
 Also, each student is selected exactly once in the execution of MS-GDA.
 Thus, $Y$ is a matching, i.e., $Y$ contains at most one contract for each student, and each contract is acceptable for the relevant student.
 Next, we show that $Y$ is feasible.
 Assume MS-GDA terminates at Stage $t+1$.
 Then, $Y= Y^1 \cup Y^2 \cup \ldots \cup Y^t$ holds.
 Since GDA obtains a feasible matching, $f^d_t(\nu(Y^t)) =0$ holds.
 Also, since at most $d$ students are assigned to colleges, $|\nu(Y^t)| \leq d$ holds.
 Thus, $f_t(\nu(Y^t))=0$ holds.
 By definition, $f_t(\nu(Y^t)) = f(\nu(Y^t) +\nu(Y^1 \cup Y^2 \cup \ldots \cup Y^{t-1})) = f(\nu(Y))$.
 Thus, $f(\nu(Y))=0$ holds. \end{proof}

-\begin{my-theorem} MS-GDA is strategyproof. \end{my-theorem} \begin{proof} Assume, for the sake of contradiction, that MS-GDA is not strategyproof.
-More specifically, there exists student $s$, whose true preference is $\succ_s$.
+\begin{my-theorem} MS-GDA is strategyproof. \end{my-theorem} \begin{proof} Assume, for the sake of contradiction, that MS-GDA is not strategyproof, i.e., there exists student $s$, whose true preference is $\succ_s$.
 Let $Y$ denote the matching when $s$ declares $\succ_s$, and $Y'$ denote the matching when $s$ declares $\widetilde{\succ}_s$.
 We assume $Y'_s \succ_s Y_s$ holds, i.e., $s$ is assigned to a better college by misreporting her preference.
 For student $s$, the stage that she is chosen is determined independently of her declared preference.
 Assume student $s$ is chosen at Stage $t$.
 Then, the matching obtained before Stage $t$ does not change even if $s$ modifies her preference.
 Thus, student $s$ is assigned to a better college by modifying her preference from $\succ_s$ to $\widetilde{\succ}_s$ in GDA under $f^d_t$.
 However, since $f^d_t$ is hereditary and induces an \Mnatural-convex set, GDA must be strategyproof.
 This is a contradiction. \end{proof}